 In April 2016, following several previous collaborations, Hybride and Industrial Light & Magic announced the signing of a strategic alliance; the result of a shared vision that dates back to the first collaboration between the two studios in 2013 on the film Pacific Rim.

 June 2019 – Hybride inaugurates its new studios on rue De Gaspé in Montreal to welcome an ever-growing team.

-In October 2020, Hybride delivers an impressive total of 883 VFX shots for the second season of The Mandolorian, which represents the studio’s biggest collaboration with Disney to date.
+In October 2020, Hybride delivers an impressive total of 883 VFX shots for the second season of Disney's The Mandalorian.
 Even more impressive is the fact that almost all the VFX have been completed remotely by the Hybride staff since mid-March 2020.

 30 years after its founding, Pierre Raymond, Co-Founder, President and CEO, chose the studio's thirtieth anniversary to pass the torch to Michel Murdock, his accomplice from the early hours.
 Michel will assume the presidency surrounded by a new management team.